MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

             <td><a href="#T_RelatedPlaceRef">RelatedPlaceRef</a>[]</td>
             <td>O</td>
             <td>A list of Geographic Addresses or Sites and their roles with relation to the Product.
 It MUST be provided when the &#x60;action&#x60; &#x3D; &#x60;add&#x60;.
 It MUST NOT be provided when the &#x60;action&#x60; &#x3D; &#x60;modify&#x60;</td>
-            <td>Places</td>
+            <td>Place Relationships</td>
         </tr>
     </tbody>
 </table>

 #### 7.2.2.2.
 Type PricingDiscovery

 **Description:** PricingDiscovery allows the Seller to provide the list of Pricing and Terms matching action, delivery context, and Product Configuration Identifier provided by the Buyer

 Inherits from:
 - <a href="#T_PricingDiscovery_Request">PricingDiscovery_Request</a>

 <table id="T_PricingDiscovery" style="width:100%">
     <thead style="font-weight:bold">